khyerdev/tcobalt/README.md

 * tcobalt allows some integration with other commands, by allowing a url to be piped into `tcb get +`
 * tcobalt includes all the settings that web cobalt has, along with a few extra features that will get extended in the future
 * tcobalt gives methods to check cobalt's version and to list the supported services right from your terminal
+* tcobalt has support for using a different cobalt api instance than the main one
+* You can change the default tcobalt flags in a configuration file
 * tcobalt's help method is easy to understand, and gives the option to list usage examples
 * tcobalt supports single letter methods for lazy people `tcb g`, `tcb b e`